Skip to main content

 To customize the cell rendering, pass the corresponding function to the cell prop in the column definition.
 If you want to maintain default cell styling, you need to wrap each return statement with DataTableV2.DefaultCell element.
 Also, DataTableV2.DefaultCell supports className and style props, allowing further customization of the cell appearance.

 Within the function passed to the cell property, you can access the cell's value, rowIndex, and rowData.
-Additionally, a format function is available, which allows you to apply the formatter options that have been configured for that cell (either via the column definition or via the columnType).
+Additionally, a format and a detectLinks function are available.
+The format function allows you to apply the formatter options that have been configured for that cell (either via the column definition or via the columnType).
+The detectLinks function will be automatically detect links in the passed text and render them as such using the ExternalLink component.

 CodeSandbox